- 1. Introduction to Biology2h 42m

 - Fitness: The likelihood that an individual contributes offspring to the next generation, not just physical strength.

-- Natural selection: A mechanism of evolution where traits that increase survival and reproduction become more common.
+- Natural selection: The mechanism by which traits that increase survival and reproduction become more common in a population.

-- Population thinking: A perspective that emphasizes the importance of variation among individuals in a population.
+- Population thinking: A perspective that emphasizes the importance of variation among individuals within a population.

-- Phylogenetic tree: A branching diagram showing evolutionary relationships based on common ancestry.
+- Phylogenetic tree: A branching diagram that represents evolutionary relationships based on common ancestry.

-- Typological thinking: The idea of an idealized form of a species, viewing variation as deviation from this ideal.
+- Typological thinking: The idea that species have an unchanging, ideal form and that variation is just deviation from this ideal.

 Real-World Applications